NextAlone/Nagram/README.md

 * DISABLED emulator detections
     * idk why the client use this, but i disabled it
     * if i want to run it on emulator telegram no need to know it
+* LEGIT Phone
+    * for the app and TG you have simcard, sim is online, phone is actual
+        * app don't check it anymore, it's disabled
+* Hi, i'm Vanilla 💅
+    * we use actual sha256 fingerprint from vanilla version 8.4.3
+    * we say we're `org.telegram.messenger`
+    * we say Google installed us `com.android.vending`
 * APP name changed & APP icon changed & APP package changed
     * of you want to run using old name just rollback those commits and build the app
 * APPs api & hash are changed for legit TG client
+    * actually they are all on `4`/`014b35b6184100b085b0d0572f9b5103`

 ### Build